Best Insoles for Nurses - 2020 Reviews & Guide

 Ideal for anyone who needs maximum cushioning, the Powerstep Pinnacle Shoe Insoles are undoubtedly the best shock-absorbing insoles on the planet.
 Thanks to the use of innovative technologies, these insoles alleviate foot pain and reduce the risk of developing plantar fasciitis.

 This insole is made from a lightweight yet robust EVA foam base covered in a plush layer.
-Variable cushioning technology enhances comfort and provides adequate heel, arch, and ankle support.
+Variable cushioning technology enhances comfort and provides adequate heel, arch, and ankle support just like in best clogs for nurses.

-Boosting the comfort of your nursing shoes, the insole features innovative arch support that is rigid yet flexible at the same time.
+Boosting the comfort of your good tennis shoes for nurses, the insole features innovative arch support that is rigid yet flexible at the same time.
 A deep heel cradle offers further stability; at the same time, the Powerstep also provides greater motion control.

 Highly breathable, the insole will also keep your foot fresh and dry during those long, exhausting shifts.
 On top of that, an antimicrobial factor prevents the formation of bad odors or the development of athlete foot syndrome.